FBI Seizures and Forfeitures

 After the Federal Bureau of Investigation (FBI) seizes money or other assets, the FBI is required to give notice that the property was seized for federal forfeiture because of a specific violation of federal law.
 The laws and procedures applicable to the forfeiture process are found at 19 U.S.C.
 Sections 1602 – 1619, 18 U.S.C.
 Section 983, and 28 C.F.R.
 Parts 8 and 9.

-Although the notice might encourage you to file a petition for remission or mitigation to make an offer in compromise, the better course of action is to hire an attorney to file a “claim for court action” that might force the immediate return of the property being held by the FBI.
+In civil asset forfeiture cases, the notice might encourage you to file a petition for remission or mitigation to make an offer in compromise, the better course of action is to hire an attorney to file a “claim for court action” that might force the immediate return of the property being held by the FBI.

 The government will only consider granting petitions for remission or mitigation, under limited circumstances to pardon all or part of the property from the forfeiture.
 Many claims for remission or mitigation are denied with a form letter.
-Instead, hire an attorney to file a claim for court or judicial action to be heard in the U.S. District Court.
-Your attorney can explain your interest in the property.

 Attorney for Filing a Claim after an FBI Seizure